petewest-vocovo/import-export-test/README.md

 ## [Importing JS into an ES Module, reassigning `module.exports`](./js-reassigned-into-es)

 When `module.exports` has been reassigned, we cannot import its properties as named imports.
 This may be because the original `module.exports` object has some special properties.
+The wildcard import also does not include the named imports alongside the `default` property.

 Given `b.js`
 ```js